 After reviewing these common accessibility issues, you might be wondering who at Western is available to help with the creation of accessible instructional materials.
 While there isn’t a “one-stop shop” at Western, consider the following strategies:

-- The TSC can consult with you on course design and delivery decisions for Universal Instructional Design.
+- The Centre for Teaching and Learning can consult with you on course design and delivery decisions for Universal Instructional Design.

 - Western Libraries is a great resource for publications and print/scan stations.